Majjz/Google_Group_Monitoring/README.md

     Auto-remediation: Optionally fixes insecure settings.
     Slack Notifications: Sends alerts to a Slack channel when issues are found.

+The Application detects:
+- Groups where anyone can read emails
+- Groups where anyone in the domain can join
+- Groups where anyone, even external users, can join

+The autoremediation mode changes the insecure settings to:
+- Only users in the group can read emails
+- All users in the domain can ask to join the group

 ## Configuration

 Before running the script, configure the following constants: